-In May 2019, a large database that was operated by a third party and contained sensitive information of thousands of Instagram influencers was discovered online.
-The data resided on an improperly protected Amazon Web Services server overseen by Chtrbox, a company that paid influencers for sponsored posts.
+In May 2019, a large database operated by the third-party company was discovered online.
+This data was exposed due to an improperly protected Amazon Web Services server overseen by Chtrbox, a company that paid influencers for sponsored posts.
 The data wasn’t encrypted, and it was possible to access the information without a password.

 Inside the records was personal contact information – including email addresses and phone numbers associated with accounts – as well as account data like follower counts, locations, and more.